bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 8-4.</b> Full-spectrum RGB tiles</i></small></small></p>

-The first step is to desaturate the colors.
-For this, we can use the feColorMatrix primitive, which takes two arguments: type and values.
-The accepted values depend on the type, which can be as follows:
+<p>The first step is to desaturate the colors.
+For this, we can use the
+feColorMatrix primitive, which takes two arguments: type and values.
+The accepted values depend on the type, which can be as follows:</p>

 -   saturate: This determines the color saturation of the input.
 It accepts values between 0 (no saturation) and 1 (full saturation),